JustinSoflin/Diicot-Mexals-Cryptominer-Worm-Analysis-Full-System-Linux-Compromise/README.md

 ### Conclusion

 This incident represents a **full Linux system compromise** carried out by the automated **Diicot (_aka Mexals_) cryptomining worm**.
-The malware successfully exploited intentionally weak authentication settings during a student lab exercise, demonstrating how quickly exposed systems can be overtaken when real-world attack conditions are replicated.
+The malware successfully exploited intentionally weak authentication settings during a student lab exercise, demonstrating how quickly exposed systems can be overtaken.

-Less than **15 minutes** after the root password change, the host was compromised.
-The attacker achieved root-level execution, deployed obfuscated binaries, established multiple persistence mechanisms, cleared logs, and initiated internal SSH scanning.
+Less than **15 minutes** after the root password change, the attacker achieved root-level execution, deployed obfuscated binaries, established multiple persistence mechanisms, cleared logs, and initiated SSH scanning.
 This type of attack can be financially devastating for victims — in 2022, Sysdig suggested that for every US$1 of cryptominer profit, the victim loses approximately US$53.
 Although no active cryptominer process was ultimately observed, the malware performed all preparatory actions consistent with staging a mining operation, including terminating any potential competing miners, tuning system limits for maximum resource consumption, and maintaining redundant access paths.

 The actor’s heavy use of renaming, deletion, in-memory execution, masking, and unintelligible filenames significantly complicated artifact continuity.
-This deliberate anti-forensic behavior made linear reconstruction difficult and highlights the operational maturity of the campaign.
+This deliberate anti-forensic behavior made linear reconstruction difficult and highlights the operational complexity of the campaign.
 Microsoft Defender for Endpoint successfully detected malicious behavior early in the attack chain, enabling swift investigation and confirmation of compromise.

 Compared to the **April 2025 compromise**, the impact was materially reduced.
-Updated Network Security Group (NSG) outbound restrictions limited scanning to the internal subnet and prevented broader external propagation.
+Updated Network Security Group (NSG) outbound restrictions limited scanning to the internal subnet and prevented large-scale external scanning.
 This improved containment posture resulted in no escalations from Azure Safeguard Team.
-However, the successful internal SSH probing, as well as expected future student labs of this nature, demonstrates that additional inbound and lateral movement controls may be needed as **it seems the campaign continues to actively target the Cyber Range environment.**
+However, the successful internal SSH probing demonstrates that additional inbound and lateral movement controls may be needed as **it's implied this campaign continues to scan public IP address ranges.**

 <br>

-## Key Takeaways
+### Key Takeaways

 - Exposed systems can be compromised within minutes
 - Weak authentication remains one of the most reliable initial access vectors